andreyorst/cfn/README.md

 ## Rationale

-Lua provides a way of interfacing with C for performance critical parts of the code.
+Lua provides a way of interfacing with C for performance-critical parts of the code.
 However, in Lua how one would access is a bit clumsy, and LuaJIT includes a more streamlined library for interfacing with C.
 So in order to interface with C one just needs their code to be compiled into a shared library, load it, and then declare a function via the `ffi.fdef` call.